internetarchive/dweb-archive/README.md

             * Texts - display a Text item (TODO works - but not decentralized)
         * Search - display a search page like archive.org/search.php?query=foo, also handles mediatype="collection"
             * Home - archive home page, acts like a search
-        * DetailsError - display a line of text as an error
 * Nav - common class for navigation structures (mostly at the top of the page) also maps item types to classes
 * ReactFake - an expansion of dweb-objects/utils/createElement to fake react-like "createElement" allowing JSX to be used in JS
 * Tile - used to represent each tile displayed in a search